Graceland: Basement

 Downstairs in the basement is the TV room, where Elvis often watched three television sets at once, and was within close reach of a wet bar.
-The three TV sets are built into the room's south wall and there's a stereo, and cabinets for Elvis' record collection.
+The three TV sets are built into the room's south wall and there's a stereo, and cabinets for Elvis's record collection.
 Painted on the west wall is The King's 1970s logo of a lightning bolt and cloud with the initials TCB, both of which represent 'taking care of business in a flash'.
 And the last room in the mansion opposite of the TV room is the billiard room; an avid billiards player, Elvis bought the pool table in 1960 and had the walls and ceiling covered with 350–400 yards of pleated cotton fabric after the two basement rooms were remodeled in 1974.
 The pool balls are arranged just the way they were in the musician's final days, along with a sign that says "PLEASE DO NOT TOUCH, THANK YOU."
-And in one corner of the pool table, there's a rip in the green felt, which was caused by one of Elvis' friends in a failed attempt of a trick shot.
+And in one corner of the pool table, there's a rip in the green felt, which was caused by one of Elvis's friends in a failed attempt of a trick shot.